Reading list Switch to dark mode

-Every time we set up any project we have a question.
-How to setup it in the best approach and what things we can add to make it more robust and easy to use.
-In this blog, we are going to discuss the Ideal Project Setup for NextJs.
+Whenever we set up a project, we ask how to approach it in the best way and what we can add to make it more robust and user-friendly.
+Let’s explore how to setup a NextJS Project.

 NextJs Project Setup